JJNod88/jjn-pp2-tbc/README.md

     ### User Friendly
     * The sites goal and content is specific
-        * With aclear site title, page title, background image, button icons and rules informstion, the sites is instantly recognisable to any User what its purpose and intentions are
+        * With a clear site title, page title, background image, button icons and rules information, the sites is instantly recognisable to any User what its purpose and intentions are
         * A Fun, interactive rock paper scissors type game.

     ### Color Palette
     * The site needs only an index page.
 The color palette has been consistent throughout, and has been designed to be interactive.
-    * Bacground has a transparent black color utilising linear-gradient, with all standard text in white.
+    * Background has a transparent black color utilising linear-gradient, with all standard text in white.
     * Buttons for the Rules div is standard, with a red hover color for both
-    * Each of the five main game buttons begin with the same color, however have actibve and hover status with indepedent colors.
+    * Each of the five main game buttons begin with the same color, however have active and hover status with independent colors.
 These colors have been choses for disparity but also how it appears against the background
         * The colors of each background also directly reflect the same color in the content of the rules div.
-The rules div sets out the rolus and how to play, with each icon element colour to replicate the five main button choices.
+The rules div sets out the rules and how to play, with each icon element colour to replicate the five main button choices.
     * The text in the results section is designed to represent the result of each round.
 A win is green, a lose is red, and a draw is yellow (neutral)
-    * The incrementations of the score have also been colored with UX in mind.
+    * The incrementation of the score have also been colored with UX in mind.
 A user score is green, a comp score is red.

     ### Font size, color, type and styling
     * A google fonts has been loaded into the site
     * The sites font is defaulted as Montserrat.
-This was chosen as the text reminds me of an arcade type game, which correlated to what i was tring to achieve.
+This was chosen as the text reminds me of an arcade type game, which correlated to what i was trying to achieve.
 A san-Serif backup font was added incase for any reason the added font was not loaded
     * Default font color has been set to white, with alternative colours for the selector buttons, results section and the incrimented scores.
     * The size of the fonts has been set using % for responsiveness, with sizes set to reflect its importance and position on the page
     * Font weight has been set at 900%